2016 Nice truck attack: Victims

-The attacker killed 84 people and injured 434, 52 critically; 25 remained on life support the next day; an 85th person died from injuries three weeks after the attack, and an 86th just over a month after the attack.
-On 17 July 65 injured were still in hospital, 18 in critical condition.
+84 people were killed on the day and 450 injured, 52 critically; 25 remained on life support the next day; two further people died from their injuries three weeks and just over a month after the attack.
+On 17 July, 65 injured were still in hospital, 18 in critical condition.
 Fourteen of the dead were children.
-The figure of 434 indicates the total number of people admitted into hospital with injuries due to the attack; some of whom were not admitted immediately.
+434 people were admitted into hospital with injuries due to the attack; some of whom were not admitted immediately.
 Of the 86 dead, 43 were French nationals and the remaining 43 were foreign nationals of eighteen countries.
 A regional Islamic association claimed "more than one third" of the victims were Muslims.

-By 19 July, French authorities had formally identified the then 84 victims, with detailed lists published by Agence France-Presse.
-Two days later, the Hôtel de Ville in Nice was draped with two long black banners recording the names of these 84 victims.
+By 19 July, French authorities had formally identified the initial 84 victims, with detailed lists published by Agence France-Presse.
+Two days later, the Hôtel de Ville in Nice was draped with two long black banners recording the names of those victims.